Facebook Journalism Project, the DMZ and Ryerson School of Journalism team up to launch the “Digital News Innovation Challenge”’

 Founders and aspiring entrepreneurs from across Canada tackling a compelling problem within the Canadian digital news and journalism landscape are invited to apply starting January 28, 2018 for one of five placements.
 The opportunity will be awarded to ideas and startups that have a robust lean canvas business model, a collaborative leadership team and innovative digital news and storytelling ideas that can be turned into sustainable businesses.

-“Canada is a key market where innovators, influencers and investors are shaping the digital media sector on a global scale,” said Abdullah Snobar, executive director of the DMZ at Ryerson University.
+“Canada is a key market where innovators, influencers and investors are shaping the digital media sector on a global scale,” said Abdullah Snobar, executive director of the DMZ at Toronto Metropolitan University.
 “Our goal with this Canada-wide program will be to support and stimulate innovation in journalism, while developing a more sustainable news ecosystem through ongoing collaboration between the tech and news sectors.”

 “There has never been a more important time for innovation in journalism, to experiment with technologies and economic models,” said Janice Neil, chair of the Ryerson School of Journalism at FCAD.
 “We are excited to act as mentors and bring both leading alumni and industry partners to support this project.”